youwuyou/Ginkgo.jl/docs/src/programmer-guide/ginkgo-c-library-api.md

 [^1]: Complying with the C API programming convention from the ["Extending the C API"](https://docs.lammps.org/Library_add.html) section of the LAMMPS library documentation.

+#### Two approaches to wrap ginkgo classes

+- for C compatible classes, eg. `gko::dim<2>` => wrapping on julia side and pass back the object

+- for others, wrap within a struct using forward declaration.